-Nothing can quite compare to the impact of our interactive training at GS1 Australia's Supply Chain Knowledge Centre, which delivers GS1works, a business challenge based program specifically developed for the application of the GS1 System of standards across the supply chain of all enterprises: small, medium and large.
-GS1works in the Supply Chain Knowledge Centre takes participants on an educational journey through the supply chain end to end and is relevant to every sector of industry.
-It demonstrates, in a clear and easily understandable manner, how sound supply chain management techniques can benefit your business and provide the foundation for effective numbering and bar coding, eCommerce strategies as well as ways to integrate master data synchronisation and EPC/RFID technologies..
-The Supply Chain Knowledge Centre is a very effective way to introduce staff to the fundamentals of supply chain management - from raw material, through to manufacture, distribution and on to the retail Point-of-Sale.
+Nothing can quite compare to the impact of a day spent at GS1 Australia's GS1 Works, which delivers a number of supply chain learning programs specifically developed for small, medium and large enterprises.
+GS1 Works takes participants on an educational journey through the supply chain and is relevant to every sector of the economy.
+It demonstrates, in a clear and easily understandable manner, how sound supply chain management techniques can benefit your business and provide the foundation for current and future eCommerce strategies.
+GS1 Works is a very effective way to introduce staff to the fundamentals of supply chain management - from raw material, through manufacture, shipping and on to Point-of-Sale.